Towards Scalable Pre-training of Visual Tokenizers for Generation: Conclusion

-In this work, we redesign a scalable paradigm for visual tokenizer pre-training that substantially enhances generative performance.
-We demonstrate that (1) semantic understanding is the key driver for improving generation, and (2) with this understanding, the visual tokenizer achieves scalable performance on generative tasks.
-In stark contrast to traditional tokenizers pre-trained solely on reconstruction—whose performance saturates with a small scale—our approach attains a significant 65.8\% relative gain in generative performance when scaling the compute budget by 10×.
+In this work, we redesign a scalable paradigm for visual tokenizer pre-training that substantially enhances generative performance and propose \modelname.
+We demonstrate that perception-oriented tokenizer pre-training unlocks a new scaling law for generation: (1) semantic understanding is the key driver for improving generation, and (2) with this understanding, the visual tokenizer achieves scalable performance on generative tasks.
+In contrast to traditional tokenizers pre-trained solely on reconstruction—whose performance saturates with a small scale—our approach consistent attains a significant gain in generative performance when scaling the compute budget, model size, data scales.
+Hope VTP could inpire the following research on visual tokenizers.

-\paragraph{Future Work} This work open up two new research avenues.
-First, we provide the first evidence that representation learning objectives like CLIP and SSL are key drivers for both generative quality and pre-training scalability in visual tokenizers.
-This naturally raises the question: what other perceptual tasks could be integrated to form even more powerful multi-objective pre-training frameworks?
-Second, we demonstrate for the first time the critical importance of data scaling for the tokenizer itself.
-This finding suggests that not just the amount, but also the distribution of pre-training data could be a powerful lever.
-For example, tokenizers pre-trained on data rich with specific attributes (e.g., text rendering) could unlock specialized capabilities for corresponding downstream generative tasks.